-We don’t know a lot about the history of the Dalmation, but we do know that as a parent, the Dachshund mix is one of the more interesting designer dog breeds.
-Whilst it is not exactly clear where the Dalmatian originates from, what is known is that he was used as a coach dog, to trot alongside the horses and carts to both guide and protect them.
-In his more recent history he worked alongside Firefighters and their horse-drawn fire engines, to both guide and warn residents of the danger, and this is why he is closely associated with Firefighters.
+We don’t know a lot about the history of the Dalmation.
+We do know that as a parent, the Dalmatian mix is one of the more interesting designer dog breeds.
+While it is not exactly clear where the Dalmatian originates from, what is known is that he was used as a coach dog.
+They were commonly used to trot alongside the horses and carts, to both guide and protect them.
+In his more recent history, he worked alongside Firefighters and their horse-drawn fire engines.
+They were used to both guide and warn residents of the danger, and this is why he is closely associated with Firefighters.

 Thanks to his Disney spotlight in the 1961 film, 101 Dalmatians, he is now known to be notoriously cute and a glamorous canine companion to have.
 In 2020, he is currently ranked as the 56th most popular dog breed in America by the American Kennel Club.
 He measures between 19 and 24 inches tall, from paw to shoulder, and weighs between 45 and 70 pounds, which makes him a large dog.